jonmiles/bootstrap-treeview/README.md

 #### checkedIcon
 String, class names(s).
 Default: "glyphicon glyphicon-check" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

+Sets the icon to be as a checked checkbox, used in conjunction with showCheckbox.

 #### collapseIcon
 String, class name(s).
 Default: "glyphicon glyphicon-minus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)